kermitt2/Pub2TEI/Readme.md

 The target TEI XML is the same as the Grobid TEI XML format, which makes possible to ingest various publisher XML or PDF into the same XML format, avoiding then to write multiple specific parsers.
 The publisher XML transformation should normally preserve all the information from the source XML.

-In addition to avoid any XML publisher information loss, the converter offers various possibilities to enhanced the publisher XML:
+In addition to avoid any XML publisher information loss, the converter offers various possibilities to enhance the publisher XML:

 - when the input publisher XML has raw strings for affiliations and bibliographical references Grobid can be used automatically to further parses the raw string into a structured representation that is added to the final TEI document,